graphql/graphiql/packages/graphiql/src/new-components/themes/README.md

 # What's in a theme?

 Themes export a `<Layout/>` component and a `theme-ui` theme.
-Smaller themes can just re-export the default layout component and more ambitious themes can provide their own `<Layout/>` and override how the application is renderer.
+Smaller themes can just re-export the default layout component and more ambitious themes can provide their own `<Layout/>` and override how the application is rendered.
 This allows top level markup/layout customization beyond simple aesthetics.

 ## The theme-ui theme